PacktPublishing/The-Ultimate-Docker-Container-Book/sample-solutions/ch06/jaeger-demo/README.md

     ./mvnw spring-boot:run
     ````

-4. Open a new browser and navigate to port xxxxx to find yourself on the Jaeger dashboard
+4. Open a new browser and navigate to port http://localhost:16686 to find yourself on the Jaeger dashboard